chung-leong/react-seq/examples/swapi/README.md

 }
 ```

-As an alternative to defining a separate component, we could have use [`element`](../../doc/element.md) instead:
+As an alternative to defining a separate component, we could have used [`element`](../../doc/element.md) instead:

 ```js
 export default function CharacterList() {